 Career Development Plan

-The PI of the parent grant should describe how the research experience will foster the research capabilities of the candidate and explain how the research experience is related to the research goals and objectives of the parent grant.
+The PI should describe how the research experience will foster the research capabilities of the candidate and explain how the research experience relates to the research goals and objectives of the parent grant.

 The PI should describe in detail how he/she will assist the candidate in achieving the objectives and goals outlined in the supplement application.

-The program official will ensure that the required documents listed above have been submitted.
-The program official with then prepare a summary of the supplement application with his or her recommendations and forward to the NIMHD Diversity Supplement Committee (DSC).
-The Committee will conduct an administrative evaluation based on scientific merit of research project and training potential of the candidate.
-Note, applications may be deferred for additional or more detailed information from the investigator if deemed necessary.
+The program official for the parent award will ensure that the required documents listed above have been submitted.
+An internal administrative review will be completed based on the scientific merit of the proposed research project and the training potential for the candidate.
 Recommendations will be sent to the Director of NIMHD for final approval.
 No commitments should be made before receipt of the official Notice of Award (NoA) from NIMHD.